Rockingham Volunteer Centre

-Volunteering provides many benefits for both you and your community.
+Volunteering provides many benefits for individuals and the community.
 Through volunteering we can build strong communities by connecting people.
-It also gives you an opportunity to:
+It also provides an opportunity to:

 - Help others, including community groups, clubs, seniors, schools, young people and the environment.